 March 05, 2019

-Latham & Watkins attorneys Bob Sims, Sadik Huseny, Tyler Young, Aaron Chiu, Clare Toney, Ariel Rodgers, and David Derrick, in collaboration with Equal Justice Under Law, won a major summary judgment victory this week in a high-profile constitutional challenge of San Francisco’s system of cash bail.
+Latham & Watkins attorneys Bob Sims, Sadik Huseny, Tyler Young, Aaron Chiu, Clare Toney, Ariel Rogers, and David Derrick, in collaboration with Equal Justice Under Law, won a major summary judgment victory this week in a high-profile constitutional challenge of San Francisco’s system of cash bail.

 Latham represents a class of indigent arrestees who are forced to remain in jail before arraignment under San Francisco’s bail schedule, while equally-situated arrestees with financial means go free.
 Latham brought the matter to the eve of trial and through renewed summary judgment, seeking to invalidate the bail schedule under the Due Process and Equal Protection clauses of the 14th Amendment to the US Constitution.